shek-a/car-rental-management-app/README.md

 ```

 ### Samaple Requests
-Use any API client to call the application's GraphQL end point
+Use any API client to call the application's GraphQL API.
 A handy one is the Chrome Plugin, 'GraphQL Playground for Chrome'
 https://chrome.google.com/webstore/detail/graphql-playground-for-ch/kjhjcgclphafojaeeickcokfbhlegecd?hl=en